vedranaa/InSegt/pycode/README.md

 * `insegtbasic.py`, a module providing basic InSegt image processing functionality.
 Features (and differences compared to matlab version):
    - Purely python.
 (In matlab, we use mex files written in C++.)
-   - Uses patch-based features for clustering.
+   - It uses intensities from image patches as features for clustering.
 (In matlab, we have: patch-based, normalized patches, SIFT features, PCA features, Gaussian-derivative features.)
    - Uses minibatch k-means from sklearn for clustering.
 (In matlab, we use k-means tree.)
    - Unlabeled pixels have zeros in label images.
 (In matlab, we distribute the probabilities to all classes if a pixel is unlabeled.
 We need to figure out what's best, and whether it matters.)

-* `demo_insegtbasic_without_interaction.py`, a script that processes an image using functionality from `insegtbasic.py`.
+* `demo_insegtbasic.py`, a demo script that processes an image using functionality from `insegtbasic.py`.
    - In particular, it uses `insegtbasic.patch_clustering` function for building the dictionary and `insegtbasic.two_binarized` function for processing the label image into a segmentation image.
    - No interaction!
 Instead, you load an image to be segmented, and a same-size image containing the user labeling.

 <div align="center"><img src="ExampleFigures/demo_insegtbasic.png" width = "750"></div>

-* `demo_insegtbasic_without_interaction_explained.py`, similar to  the demo above, but the processing implemented in `insegtbasic.two_binarized` is divided into steps and visualized in more detail.
+* `demo_insegtbasic_processing_explained.py`, similar to  the demo above, but the processing implemented in `insegtbasic.two_binarized` is divided into steps and visualized in more detail.
   - In particular, here you have access to assignment image and the probability images for different labels.

 <div align="center"><img src="ExampleFigures/demo_insegtbasic_explained.png" width = "750"></div>

-* `annotator.py`, an annotator for drawing on an image.
-Based on [qt for python](https://doc.qt.io/qtforpython/).
+* `annotator.py`, a module containing the `Annotator` class. `Annotator`, is a widget for drawing on an image.
+It is based on [qt for python](https://doc.qt.io/qtforpython/).
+All interaction is using mouse clicks, draws, and keyboard input.
+Help is accessed by pressing **H**.
+Built-in example uses an image from `skimage.data`.

-* `insegtannotator.py`, annotator allowing for interactive segmentation.
-This is an extension of the annotator used for interactive segmentation.
-To use `InsegtAnnotator` you need a processing function that given labels returns segmentation.
+* `insegtannotator.py`, a module containing `InSegtAnnotator` class, which is a subclass of `Annotator` extended with the functionality for interactive segmentation.
+To use `InsegtAnnotator` you need a processing function that given labels (annotations) returns a  segmentation.
+Built-in example uses an image from `skimage.data` and a processing function based on a mean color for every label, and a pixel-to-color distance.